Technical “How-To’s”

 Share:

-We are constantly working on contributing monitoring support for various sources, the latest in that line is support for Tomcat monitoring using the JMX Receiver in the OpenTelemetry collector.
-If you are as excited as we are, take a look at the details of this support in OpenTelemetry’s repo.
+We are constantly working on contributing monitoring support for various sources; the latest in that line is support for Tomcat monitoring using the JMX Receiver in the OpenTelemetry collector.
+If you are as excited as we are, look at the details of this support in OpenTelemetry’s repo.

 In this post, we take you through the steps to set up this receiver with observIQ’s distribution of the OpenTelemetry Collector and send out the metrics to Google Cloud Operations.